128technology/docs/docs/config_command_guide.md

 Units: seconds

 :::warning
-&amp;#x27;stale-routes-time&amp;#x27; is deprecated and will be removed in a future software version
+`stale-routes-time` is deprecated and will be removed in a future software version
 :::

 ##### uint16